Tooth-Colored Fillings – Tulsa, OK

 What Are the Benefits of Tooth-Colored Fillings vs. Amalgam Fillings?

 - With amalgam, more of your tooth will be removed for the filling to stay in place.
 With tooth-colored fillings, your dentist in Tulsa will be able to keep more of your natural tooth.

 - The tight bond between your tooth and the resin will keep bacteria from forming even in the smallest spaces.

 - Tooth-colored fillings provide stronger, longer-lasting results as opposed to amalgam fillings.

 - They’re a great alternative for individuals who are allergic to metal.

-- Amalgam fillings can darken as it corrodes over time.
+- Amalgam fillings can darken as they corrode over time.
 Tooth-colored fillings blend in with your smile, and as long as you take proper care of your teeth and avoid foods and drinks that can easily stain your teeth, your filling will never be noticeable.

 How Are Tooth-Colored Fillings Placed?

-This simple and easy process is completed in just one visit to our dentist office.
-Either Dr. Nauman will clean the affected tooth and remove any decayed areas before making sure it is ready for the composite resin.
+This simple and easy process is completed in just one visit to our dentist's office.
+Dr. Hammond will clean the affected tooth and remove any decayed areas before making sure it is ready for the composite resin.
 Once you and the dentist determine the proper shade to match your teeth, she will apply it to the surface of your tooth, sculpting it to ensure a proper fit.
-Once this is completed, our dentists will use a curing light to bond the resin to the tooth.
+Once this is completed, our dentist will use a curing light to bond the resin to the tooth.
 Finally, your tooth will be polished, giving it a natural look and feel.